13 Magical Things to Do in Nice in Winter (2024-2025)

 Keep your eyes peeled for a Swiss Chalet packed with Swiss goodies.
 Nearby you can find a kid’s area with giant inflatables, carousels, live theater, Santa’s cabin, and more.

-12. Wander Through Vieille Ville
+10. Wander Through Vieille Ville

 Wandering through Vieille Ville, also known as the Old Town (Vieux Nice), is one of the best things to do in Nice.
+It is especially nice during the winter months when fewer people are floating around!

 Bordering the Promenade des Anglais to the south and the Promenade du Paillon to the north, Vieux Nice is packed with 16th-century terracotta buildings, restaurants, shops, narrow alleyways, palm trees, churches, and squares.